Virginia Tech® home

 • In-person at an OSHA office

 OSHA's Whistleblower Protection Program enforces the whistleblower provisions of more than twenty statutes.
+A whistleblower complaint may not be anonymous, and should not be used to report unsafe or unhealthy conditions, which are reported as a safety and health complaint.
+Unsure about which way to report a situation?
+For more information, click here.
 Rights afforded by these provisions include, but are not limited to:

 • Worker participation in safety and health activities;